 The School of Nursing contributes to the health and welfare of the citizens of Tennessee by preparing registered nurses who have the knowledge and skill to provide quality nursing care in many different settings.
 The School of Nursing offers two undergraduate degrees; an associate of applied science degree (two year program) and a baccalaureate degree (four year program).
-Both programs are approved by the Tennessee Board of Nursing and accredited by the National League for Nursing Accrediting Commission, Inc. (NLNAC, Inc.).
-The NLNAC, Inc. may be contacted at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 phone 404-975-5000, fax 404-975-5020.
-Graduates of both programs are educationally eligible to take the NCLEX-RN licensure examination.
+Both programs are approved by the Tennessee Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The NLNAC is a resource for information about tuition, fees, and length of programs.
+For specific information contact the NLNAC at 61 Broadway, New York, NY 10006, 1-800-669-1656.
+Graduates of both programs are educationally eligible to take the NCLEX-RN licensing examination.